OpenSourceWebstar/EasyDocker/README.md

     <b>
         <a href="https://scottwebstar.co.uk/services/off-grid-it-systems/">EasyDocker</a><br>
     </b>
-    ⭐️  Deploying Docker applications has never been so easy!  ⭐️ <br>
+    ⭐️  Docker has never been so easy!  ⭐️ <br>
 </h1>

 <p align="center">